Optimizing Your Baby’s Day

 Morning Routine:

-Activities: Wake up, change diaper, have breakfast, and engage in playtime.
+Wake up, change diaper, have breakfast, play.

 Mealtime Routine: